anilklc/MicroService.Example/README.md

 ![Screenshot 5](Screenshots/5.png)
 ![Screenshot 6](Screenshots/6.png)

-### Lisans
+### License

-Bu proje MIT Lisansı altında lisanslanmıştır.
+This project is licensed under the MIT License.